The KAIZEN™ Way

 While such DDOs are often taken as role models in New Work discussions, I would like to create a hypothesis that KAIZEN™ is a cultural system that has always included developmental principles: KAIZEN™ means ‘everyone, everywhere and every day improvements.’
 This type of KAIZEN™ requires a belief in the system and goes far beyond the world of implementing tools: It is deeply inherent in all daily processes and goes far beyond the application of individual tools.

 KAIZEN™ in our definition is a holistic culture that works from top to down and from bottom to top.
 This way, KAIZEN™ culture makes teams more autonomous in a way that they will be able to control their own way of working and monitor themselves.
 Let’s take the example of capabilities: Once a team standard is defined, then deviations can be noticed and countermeasures implemented by team members themselves, and better standards can be created – autonomous development is accelerated.

 A system to build shared common sense

 This bears, particularly in times of pandemic, great business opportunities for companies that are able to manage, sustain and improve over longer periods.
-This includes Daily KAIZEN™ practices – realizing a mission for the gemba team and then starting to understand waste, i.e. finding the easiest way to reach the mission.
-That’s where value is created – and based on reliable standards, teams can act highly autonomous.
+This includes Daily KAIZEN™ practices – realizing a mission for the Gemba team and then starting to understand waste, i.e. finding the easiest way to reach the mission.
+That’s where value is created – and based on reliable standards, teams can act highly autonomously.